Violence in Children and Adolescents

 Children and adolescents may engage in occasional physical confrontations, but most do not develop a sustained pattern of violent behavior or engage in violent crime.
 Children and adolescents who become violent before puberty may be at higher risk of committing crimes.

 Violent behavior is increasingly common among children and adolescents.
 Up to one third of children may be involved in bullying as bullies, victims, or both.
 Social stresses (eg, low family income, low parental education levels) are risk factors for bullying.
-In 2013, almost 18% of high school students in the US reported carrying a weapon at least once during the month before they were surveyed as part of a study on youth risks.
+In 2015, nearly 25% of male high school students in the US reported carrying a weapon at least once during the month before they were surveyed as part of a study on youth risks (1).

 Despite ongoing interest in the possibility of a relationship between violent behavior and genetic defects or chromosomal anomalies, there is minimal evidence for such a relationship.
 However, several risk factors have been associated with violent behavior, including